aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### THE THEME OF AN ARCHITECTURE

-An app architecture should **scream about the use cases** of the app.
+An app architecture should **scream about the UCs** of the app.

 Architectures are **not about FWs**.
 They should not be supplied by FWs.
-FWs are tools to be used, not architectures to be conformed to. **If your architecture is based on FWs, then it cannot be based on your use cases.**
+FWs are tools to be used, not architectures to be conformed to. **If your architecture is based on FWs, then it cannot be based on your UCs.**

 #### THE PURPOSE OF AN ARCHITECTURE

-Good architectures are centered on use cases so that architects can safely describe the structures that support those use cases with **no commiting to FWs, tools, and other environments issues**.
+Good architectures are centered on UCs so that architects can safely describe the structures that support those UCs with **no commiting to FWs, tools, and other environments issues**.
 The first concern of an architect is to make sure that the building is usable – not to ensure that the house is made of bricks.
 Yes, using bricks do matter, but they should not be in the center of the architecture.

 A good architecture allows decisions about FWs, etc to be deferred, revisited and changed.
 FWs are options to be left open.
-A good architecture **emphasizes the use cases and decouples them from peripheral concerns**.
+A good architecture **emphasizes the UCs and decouples them from peripheral concerns**.

 #### BUT WHAT ABOUT THE WEB?